atom0s/XiPackets/world/client/0x005E/README.md

 If the client has completed the given areas exit quest, then this value will change based on the menu option they select.

   - Selecting `Area you entered from.` will set this value to `0`.
-  - Selecting `Select an area to exit to.` will set this value based on the menu option choosen.
+  - Selecting `Select an area to exit to.` will set this value based on the menu option chosen.

 For example, when exiting the mog house of San d'Oria and selecting `Select an area to exit to.`, the following values are used for the available menu options: